jhpyle/docassemble/_docs/functions.md

 The [`command()`] function redirects the browser to the given `url`.
-You could set the `url` to the result of `url_of('login')`, but then when the user logs in, the user will not be redirected back to the same interview again.
-Thus the `next` parameter is set to a URL for the interview.
-The URL returned by [`interview_url()`] takes the user back to the original interview session.
+You could set the `url` to the result of `url_of('login')`, but then when the user logs in, the user will not be redirected back to the same interview session.
+Thus the `next` parameter is set to a URL for the session.
+The URL returned by [`interview_url()`] takes the user back to the original session.

 ## <a name="user_privileges"></a>user_privileges()